 In the early months of recovery, finding ways to meditate can be crucial.
 Meditation can loosely be defined as reflection and contemplation, and additionally looking inward in order to improve the outward and the rest of the world.
 Meditation can help promote a sense of inner peace and calm, increased self-awareness, improve mental functioning, and can help a person detach from thoughts and impulses.
 In turn, this can help reduce cravings and prevent relapse.
-However, meditation and addiction recovery can factor into each person’s journey to sobriety differently.
-While some find that divulging themselves into a religion with formal ritualistic prayers an essential component of the recovery process, other’s find non-traditional methods and practices as a better fit for their sobriety.
+However, meditation and addiction recovery can factor in each person’s journey to sobriety differently.
+While some find that divulging themselves into a religion with formal ritualistic prayers an essential component of the recovery process, others find non-traditional methods and practices as a better fit for their sobriety.
 Whatever the case may be, meditation is a vital tool that can help throughout treatment and the recovery process.

-In order to be effective, there are a number of things that all meditation techniques require.
+In order to be effective, there are a number of things that all meditation techniques require: